Welcome to Chicago’s “Greatest Hits” List.

 The Publican strives to honor the three major food groups: pork, beer, and oysters.
 The giant wood communal tables make the dining room feel like a Medieval European feast, but one with less swords and more Midwest niceties.
-Most places don't do both meat and fish so well, but most places aren't The Publican.
+Most places don’t do meat, fish, and veggies so well, but most places aren’t The Publican.

 In the age of famous TV chefs, none has had a better run than Stephanie Izard.
-She turned a Top Chef victory into a ridiculously successful Chicago restaurant career with Girl & The Goat.
-And it's successful because it's so good.
-Girl & the Goat isn't life altering in that it's a crazy tasting menu, but it serves a number of goat-based items in a comforting and familiar way.
+She turned a Top Chef victory into a ridiculously successful Chicago restaurant career starting with Girl & The Goat.
+And it’s successful because it’s so good.
+Girl & the Goat isn’t life altering in that it’s a crazy tasting menu or a strange novelty, but it serves a number of goat-based items in a comforting and familiar way.
 The delicious food combined with both the familiar and bit of excitement keeps you interested and always coming back for more.

-Best.
-Burger.
-Ever.
-We aren't just saying that either.
+Au Cheval is home to the best burger in the world.
+We aren’t just saying this either.
 There are very few things we are sure about in life.
 In fact, most of the time we feel totally lost.
-But the one thing we can rely on is that a better burger does not exist.
+But the one thing we can rely on is that a better burger does not exist, and anyone who thinks otherwise is welcome to engage us in an argument they will most certainly lose.
 The decadence of the double patty, life-changing bacon, and buttery bun is unmatched.
 Period.
 Exclamation mark.